 Writing a good cover letter is one of the most crucial parts of the job search process.
-Without a good cover letter, you don't even get an opportunity to interview for the job.
+Without a good cover letter, you won't even score a job interview.

-If You're Applying For The Right Job, Writing Should Be Easy
+If You're Applying For The Right Job, Writing A Cover Letter Should Be Easy

-If you truly want the position you're applying for, understand the position and have done your research about the company, then writing a cover letter shouldn't be too difficult.
-When you're excited and pumped up about something, it's usually pretty fun to share that excitement with others and explain how that excitement came to be.
+If you truly want the position you're applying for, understand the position, and do your research about the company, then writing a cover letter shouldn't be too difficult.
+When you're excited and pumped up about something, it's usually pretty fun to share that excitement with others, and explain how that excitement came to be.

 If you're struggling to convey interest for the job and how you would be a good fit, it's very possible that you're applying to the job for the wrong reasons or don't really understand the job you're applying for.